 Extension of time to file.
-Before the due date of the return, you may request an extension of time to file your return by writing to the Internal Revenue Service Center, Cincinnati, OH 45999-0031.
-In your letter, you must fully explain the
+Before the due date of the return, you may request an extension of time to file your return by writing to the Department of the Treasury, Internal Revenue Service, Cincinnati, OH 45999-0031.
+In your letter, you must fully explain the cause of the delay.
+Except for taxpayers abroad, the extension may be for no more than 6 months.
+An extension of time to file does not extend the time to pay the tax.
+If you want an extension of time to pay, you must request that separately.